pupil-labs/pupil-docs/neon/neon-player/surface-tracker/index.md

 ## Setup

-First of all you want to ensure that your recording contains AprilTag Markers, like the ones you would use with the [Marker Mapper](./../../pupil-cloud/enrichments/marker-mapper/#setup).
+Ensure that your recording contains AprilTag Markers, like the ones you would use with the [Marker Mapper](./../../pupil-cloud/enrichments/marker-mapper/#setup).

 ## Workflow